Welcome to today's edition of the Rush 24-7 podcast.

 Yahoo News, nothing.

-And that's a major news portal for young people and low information voters.
+And that's a major news portal for young people and low-information voters.

-Let's uh take a yeah, have to take a break.
+Let's take a take a break.

 Look at the clock.